diaskarshal/budgetbuddy/README.md

 ## Compromises
 1. The navbar logic was moved to client/src/pages/Main.js and Stats.js due to an issue in displaying categories in the add transaction form.
 2. The category values were hardcoded.
-The future improvements will be aimed to fix it.
+The future improvements will be aimed to fix it, so that the user will be able to add own categories.

 ## Errors/bugs
-the filters on the category side bar and top bar are not working
+1. The filters on the category side bar and top bar are not working
-setting the custom data in the amount and frequency filters are not implemented yet
+2. Setting the custom data in the amount and frequency filters are not implemented yet
-pagination
+3. Pagination

 ## Technologies
-- **Frontend**: React.js, Bootstrap
+- **Frontend**: React.js, React Bootstrap, Mobx, Axios
-- **Backend**: Node.js, Express.js
+- **Backend**: Node.js, Express.js, Mongoose, JWT Authentication
 - **Other**: MongoDB, Hugging Face: gpt2

 This tech stack was used for its popularity and diversity.
-Everything is written in JavaScript, so it provides a better understanding in the development process.
+Everything is written in JavaScript, so it provides uniformity and a better understanding in the development process.